BryanDomino/Hybrid-Domino-Code-Assistant-Workshop-DFS/README.md

 * Request Type - the option to have syc APIs depending on the complexity of our models.
 * Logging - in case we want to configure model monitoring for our API to monitor drift and accuracy over time.

 Click **Create Model** to start the model publishing process.
-Note: this can take several minutes you may want to move on to the next section while you wait.
+Note: this can take several minutes.

 <p align="center">
 <img src = readme_images/model_api_settings.png width="800">